iOS SDK

 ApxorSDK.setSessionCustomInfo(userInfo)

-Client Events
+### Client Events

 In the below scenario, let's assume you want to launch a survey when the soft back button is pressed asking the user for product feedback.
 In this, we don't need to capture the data of how many people pressed the back button which is useless and it bloats your event storage as it is a high-frequency event which increases your cost unnecessarily.
-This data point doesn't potentially answer any of your product questions and hence there is no ROI in storing data from this event.
+This data point doesn't potentially answer any of your product questions and hence there is no ROI in storing data from this event.<br>

-So for such scenarios where we need the behavioral data to launch a campaign or to collect feedback, which doesn't provide ROI on storing for measuring goals, answering your product questions or segmenting your target audience, we log these events as Client Events
+So for such scenarios where we need the behavioral data to launch a campaign or to collect feedback, which doesn't provide ROI on storing for measuring goals, answering your product questions or segmenting your target audience, we log these events as `Client Events` which involves zero transfer of data and is used only to set up your triggers on behavioral information from the user.

 Events that are logged to reside on the client application are called client events, the data captured is not transferred to Apxor.